 Norovirus is one of the most common causes of vomiting and diarrhoea (gastroenteritis).
 It is a major cause of food and waterborne outbreaks and is often responsible for outbreaks in resthomes, schools, early childhood centres, and cruise ships.
 Although not usually severe, norovirus can be particularly harmful to the elderly, infants and people with poor immune systems.

-Symptoms occur between 10-50 hours of exposure to an infected person, food or environment and may include:
+Symptoms occur between 10-50 hours after exposure to an infected person, food or environment and may include:

 The illness usually lasts for two or three days.
 A person is most infectious when they have diarrhoea and/or vomiting.
 However, they can remain infectious for at least 3 days after symptoms stop and on some occasions for up to 2 weeks afterwards.